CodeYourFuture/curriculum/org-cyf/content/guides/contributing/minutes/index.md

 - Daniel: Curious to learn more about how different cities are using the day plan
 - How are people using it?
 How do we frame its use?
 - Desired: Group projects earlier - learning about merge conflicts earlier
-- Daniel: ❓ Missing thread: Why do we have a frontend, a backend and a database.
+- Daniel: Missing thread: Why do we have a frontend, a backend and a database.
 Servers module doesn't address this question.
 - Regions where we're about to launch: MCR - different organisation and Sheffield where there is no staff!
 - Need to reality test everything we've built in different regions (and countries!)
 - Need to also think about the HTML module
-- Sally: ❓ Can we cut the course in half from JS3 onwards?
+- Sally: Can we cut the course in half from JS3 onwards?
-- Sally: ❓ Move SQL to the front of the course
+- Sally: Move SQL to the front of the course?
-- Sally: ❓ Can we collaborate with PD to improve both the curriculum?
+- Sally: Can we collaborate with PD to improve both the curriculum?
-- Daniel: (🧩 problem) - Some trainees aren't learning an underlying approach to solve a problem and then applying it - evidence arising in JS2 modules 3 & 4
+- Daniel: (🧩 problem) - Some trainees aren't learning an underlying approach to solve a problem and then applying it to similar problems - evidence arising in JS2 modules 3 & 4
 - There is now a feedback button the curriculum website: https://curriculum.codeyourfuture.io/databases/sprints/1/prep/#prep-working-software-and-done
 - Would be desirable to team up with PD to address the pressing questions and improve the curriculum further!
 - Here is some prior feedback from Sally on some PD-related issues 🫱 https://docs.google.com/document/d/1bSOo4WI0EsgPF7lvjkv5Vrn-J4uraHKEWQHw2dK6hGA/edit